 Tallow has a wide range of uses due to its high smoke point (making it excellent for cooking), long-shelf life, and its valuable skin nourishing properties.

-It is incredibly nourishing for the skin, and as such is often used in skincare products such as soap, lip stick, moisturizers, and balms.
+It is incredibly nourishing for the skin, and is finally making a much-needed comeback in skin care products such as tallow soap, moisturizers, lip balms, and hand salves.

 Tallow is a great moisturizer and can be used to soothe and moisturize dry skin.